Flexible monthly business insurance

 Well, plenty of reasons.
 Yes, becoming a startup entrepreneur is a tough gig – but it’s also enormously rewarding.
-For a start, you’ll gain greater control over your working life, the opportunity to do what you love, and the fulfilment of creating something potentially world-changing from scratch.
+For a start, you’ll gain greater control over your working life, the opportunity to do what you love, and the fulfillment of creating something potentially world-changing from scratch.

 Need more convincing?
 Read on, to find out about more of the great advantages to being a small business owner:

 - Flexibility.
 The modern world is complicated, and it’s tough to fit everything around the inflexible constraints of the working day.
 However, the self-employed can dictate their own working hours, giving them the flexibility to achieve that crucial work/life balance.

 - Work to your own rhythms.
 Research shows that very few of us are suited to the temporal rigidity of the 9-5.
 Some of us are at our most productive in the evenings, or early in the mornings, or at lunchtime.
 Running your own business will let you work to a pattern which suits your own natural rhythms – and that’s much healthier both for you and for the work you do.

 - Create something great from scratch.
 There’s something really satisfying about building something up from nothing.
 Watching your company grow will give you an enormous sense of pride and fulfillment.